How to fix ‘Windows cannot access computer’ Error Code 0x80004005

 - Click “Advanced,” then select the “WINS” tab.

 - Ensure the NetBIOS setting is at “Default.”

 If NetBIOS is working as it should be, move on to the next possible solution.

 If the NetBIOS settings weren’t the problem, look at the advanced sharing settings.

 - Navigate to “Control Panel -> Network and Internet -> Network and Sharing Center -> Advanced sharing settings.”

 - Click the “Private” network and ensure that “Turn on network discovery” is enabled and that the “Turn on automatic setup…” checkbox is enabled.
 Make sure “Turn on file and printer sharing” is also activated.

 - Click “All Networks” and ensure the “Turn off password-protected network sharing” option is enabled.

-If you made changes to the sharing settings, retest your share to see if it fixed the 0x80004005 error.
+If you changed the sharing settings, retest your share to see if it fixed the 0x80004005 error.
 If the changes did not fix the error code, move on to checking permissions.

 - Right-click on the folder or drive you want to share, then select “Properties.”